Submissions

 Keywords

-Keywords should consist of 3-5 words or phrases that reflect the main topic of the research and are part of the manuscript title.
-Keywords should be written in lowercase letters, separated by commas, and formatted in Times New Roman, font size 11 pt.
+Keywords should consist of 3-5 words or phrases that reflect the main topics and key points of your article.
+Please avoid keywords that consist of multiple words (using "and" or "from").
+The keywords should be written in lowercase, separated by commas, and formatted using Times New Roman font, size 11 pt.

 Introduction